-You can recycle a wide variety of materials using your kerbside black box collection service.
+You can recycle mixed glass using your kerbside black box collection service.

-All household glass, cans, foil, aerosols and batteries, small electrical items such as toasters, kettles, hand held games consoles, power tools and textiles can be recycled using your black box.
+All household glass and batteries, small electrical items such as toasters, kettles, hand held games consoles, power tools and textiles can be recycled using your black box.
 As a guide, anything larger that a four slice toaster would be considered a large electrical item.

 For most households your black box is collected every two weeks alongside your blue bin or brown bin.